Skip to Content

 Fresh pico de gallo is easy to make with delicious, ripe tomatoes!
 Everyone will love this fresh salsa on tacos, salads, or simply with a bag of tortilla chips. | perrysplate.com

-Tips for making great Pico de Gallo
+Pico de Gallo Recipe ingredients

 1. Use yummy, ripe tomatoes.
 This should be a given, but the better tomatoes you find, the better your pico will be.
 That being said, tossing “decent” tomatoes in lime juice, onions, and cilantro will do wonders for them.
 So, if you can’t find the best tomatoes, don’t worry too much.
 Just make sure they’re mostly red and not pink and mealy.